wiz64/saavn-cli/readme.md

 I dedicate this project to a special one.
 Any guess who are they ?

 Anyone is free to contribute to this project, fixing bugs, optimising code, improving documentation, testing, feedback, etc.
-PLEASE NOTE - `saavn-cli` file is just a duplitcate of `main.py`.
+PLEASE NOTE - `saavn-cli` file is just a duplicate of `main.py`.
 Please change code of `main.py` file instead.
 # License
 Copyright &copy; 2022 wiz64